-mztext can use arbitrary magic sequences, but for convenience, there is a default built-in dispatcher that connects Racket code with the preprocessed text-by default, it is triggered by ^(a).
+mztext can use arbitrary magic sequences, but for convenience, there is a default built-in dispatcher that connects Racket code with the preprocessed text-by default, it is triggered by 2.
 When file processing encounters this marker, control is transferred to the command dispatcher.
 In its turn, the command dispatcher reads a Racket expression (using read), evaluates it, and decides what to do next.
 In case of a simple Racket value, it is converted to a string and pushed back on the preprocessed input.
 For example, the following text:

 '''

 foo

 @"bar"

 @(+ 1 2)

 @"@( 3 4)"

 @(/ (read) 3)12

+generates this output:

+foo

+bar

+3

 '''